skepticfx/tlsjack/README.md

 TLSJack
 =======

-A simple TLS proxy that lets you intercept traffic and play with them.
+A simple TLS forwarder that lets you intercept traffic and play with them.

 Its available via npm